How does Amazon FBA work? Everything you need to know about the popular fulfillment service at a glance!

 4. the application for the EORI number (necessary only for imports).

-1. registering with Amazon,
+1. the registration with Amazon,

-2. researching the first product,
+2. the research of the first product,

-3. finding a manufacturer,
+3. the search for a manufacturer,

-4. securing patents and certifications,
+4. the procurement of patents and certificates,

-6. purchasing EAN numbers,
+6. the purchase of EAN numbers,

-7. purchasing the products,
+7. the purchase of the products,

-9. creating the listing on Amazon,
+9. the creation of the listing on Amazon,

-10. shipping to Amazon and
+10. the shipping to Amazon and

-11. the launch of the product.
+11. the launch of the product

 To learn more about each individual step, click here: The Ultimate Amazon FBA Guide (Including Checklist).